 8. For purposes of health impact assessments three models have been developed with varying effective dates.
-These are: Model 1 - New trucks of over 10,000 lb GVWR will be required not to exceed the following noise levels (in dB(A)) after October of the year indicated:
+These are: Model 1 - New trucks of over 10,000 lb GVWR will be required not to exceed the following noise levels and the U.S.E.P.A.

-and the U.S.E.P.A.
 Interstate Motor Carrier standards, as proposed, are in effect.